Introduction

 for the first pair of electronic games that needed to be restored, and she probably sees another league up of money walking out

 the door.
-In any case, they are in great condition and I'm very glad that I bought
+In any case, they are in decent condition restored and I'm very glad that I bought

 won't tell you the total investment since it is getting out of hand and if Chris reads